jmfayard/android-kiss/README.md

 # Keep Android Simple And Stupid

+## What is this?

-Hello human, this is just a repository where I try techniques to make Android programming more simple.
+This is a playground repository where I try techniques to make Android programming simpler.

+## FAQ

+> Should I use this?

+No.